June 1, 1978: Apple launches the Disk II floppy drive, one of the company’s most important peripherals ever.

 Steve Wozniak and Randy Wiggington go into overdrive

 This interchange took place in late 1977, leaving Woz with an incredibly tight, two-week window to get a prototype up and running.
 To help develop the necessary software to get the Disk II working, Woz drafted Randy Wiggington, one of Apple’s very first employees.
 (Wiggington met Wozniak during the Homebrew Computer Club days.)

 Subsisting on takeout meals from McDonald’s, the pair got the first Disk II working over the Christmas break.
-They worked every day with the exception of December 25, which Wiggington took it off.
+They worked every day with the exception of December 25, which Wiggington took off.
 (Wozniak didn’t.)

-Woz later described the Apple floppy as the finest piece of engineering he ever engaged in.
+Woz later described the Apple floppy drive as the finest piece of engineering he ever engaged in.
 Wiggington enjoyed the challenge, too.